osg-htc/networking/docs/perfsonar/tools_scripts/README-lsregistration.md

 - SELinux: when writing configuration to a host or into a container the updater will attempt to apply `restorecon` (if available) to the target path to ensure SELinux labels are usable after an automated restore.
 For manual restores that fail due to SELinux, run: `sudo /sbin/restorecon -v /etc/perfsonar/lsregistrationdaemon.conf`.

-- Save vs Extract: `save --output FILE` writes the raw `lsregistrationdaemon.conf` to `FILE` (recommended suffix `.conf`). `extract --output SCRIPT` produces a self-contained, executable restore script that writes the conf into `/etc/perfsonar/lsregistrationdaemon.conf` and tries to apply `restorecon` when executed on a host (recommended suffix `.sh`).
+- **Save vs Extract:** `save --output FILE` writes the raw `lsregistrationdaemon.conf` to `FILE` (recommended suffix `.conf`). `extract --output SCRIPT` produces an **executable restore script that embeds the full configuration**—when run, the script writes the conf into `/etc/perfsonar/lsregistrationdaemon.conf` and applies `restorecon` if available.
+The extracted script is portable and can be used to restore the configuration on any system (recommended suffix `.sh`).

 Examples: